 More About Nationwide

 It has few customer complaints and superior financial strength to pay claims.
 But Nationwide has the slowest quote time of all company picks, so may not be the best choice if you need a fast quote.
 We also could not get online quotes in Alaska, Hawaii, Louisiana, New York or Oklahoma.
-Besides general liability insurance coverage for contractors, Nationwide offers surety bonds, inland marine for tools and equipment, commercial property and auto, workers’ compensation and commercial umbrella coverage.
+Besides general liability insurance coverage for contractors, Nationwide offers surety bonds, inland marine insurance for tools and equipment, commercial property and auto, workers’ compensation and commercial umbrella coverage.

 3